 The Jones Act, 46 U.S. Code § 30104, is a federal law that gives various legal rights to seamen who are hurt at work.
 Initially, the statute was designed to give benefits to the injured seamen and their dependents because the other laws allowing for workers’ compensation benefits did not cover their injuries.

-Today, the Jones Act allows you to file a civil case to seek benefits after you were injured at work as a result of your employer’s negligence.
+Today, the Jones Act allows you to file a civil case to seek benefits after you were injured at work due to your employer’s negligence.
 You can also recover compensation for your medical expenses associated with the injury.

 Qualifying for Damages Under the Jones Act

 One of the first questions you should explore is whether you are eligible to file a claim under this act.
 For example, only seamen are permitted to pursue compensation for their employer’s carelessness.
 You will be required to prove that it is your profession according to the law.

 In general, a seaman is defined as someone who is working on a vessel and supports the vessel’s work or mission.
 To contribute to the vessel’s work or mission, you must typically work at least 30% of the time on a vessel.
 Here are a few examples of occupations that usually satisfy this requirement:

 - General crewmen

 There are also different types of vessels that qualify under the act, including: